arthurborgesdev/zssn/README.md

 	}
 ```

 The system will calculate the sender and receiver total of points.
 If they were equal, the system will proceed to the items exchange.
-If they're not, it will responde with the following message:
+If they're not, it will respond with the following message:

 `Can't trade because the items points sum do not match!`